microsoft/vscode-docs/docs/getstarted/getting-started.md

 - Use settings (font size/type?)
 - More: keybindings, snippets, extensions

-## Step 4: Install a language extension

-- What is an extension
-- Install an extension

-## Step 5: Write some code
+## Step 4: Write some code

 - Add a file
-- Write some code - intro to IntelliSense
+- Write some code - intro to IntelliSense, Code Actions, etc.
 - Enable Auto Save

 Include a reference to using Copilot

+## Step 5: Install a language extension

+- What is an extension
+- Install an extension

 ## Step 6: Run and debug your code